Slackware ARM on a Raspberry Pi

 You're now logged in as 'root'.

-How do I get from being 'root' to a normal user?
+How do I get back to being a normal user when I'm logged in as 'root' user?

 Type 'su - <username>' at the command prompt while logged in as 'root'.
 The username must already exist on the system.
 You will NOT be prompted for a username password.

 You're now logged in as 'dave'.
 To go back and login as 'root' user again, use the 'exit' command.

 See this keymaps list for supported keyboard layouts and select one which suits your own keyboard configuration.
 For example, if you want to change your keyboard map to a United Kingdom (UK) layout, you would type the following as 'root' user on the command line:

 Type the 'startx' command at the command prompt (and don't forget to attach a USB mouse):